 Thankfully, Setapp has a solution or two.
 We have an array of ready-to-install organizational apps to make life that little bit easier.

 Let’s start with some simple rules for managing your files and folders:

 - Clutter control: don’t put files on the desktop.
 Your desktop is supposed to be clean and display that amazing HD wallpaper you’ve got going on.

-- Shortcuts to your project resources in one place to access them quickly.
-It solving the annoying part of switching between projects.
+- Keep shortcuts to your project resources in one place to access them quickly.
+It solves the annoying part of switching between projects.

 - Tagging.
 Instead of—or in addition to—folder structures, try tagging files.
 The benefit of tagging is the ability to add multiple tags to a file.
 Without a strong folder structure, tags are all that’s keeping your files from getting lost in chaos.

 - Use Smart Folders.
 Group files by certain attributes, completely automatically.

 - Merge similar folders to reduce the amount of clutter on your Mac.

 Let’s discuss each of the file organization strategies in detail.